-When all is assembled and the line has been purged for a couple of minutes, press and hold the "SPAN" button on the analyzer for five seconds or until the LED turns blue.
+When all is assembled press and hold the "SPAN" button on the analyzer for five seconds or until the LED turns blue.
 Span gas is now flowing into the analyzer, and you should see the reading move to the span gas value.
 Assuming it stabilizes somewhere reasonably close, press the UP or DOWN button until the reading on the LCD shows what the span gas bottle says the value should be.
 Let go of the buttons, and after a second or two the analyzer will shut off the span gas and go back to the sample gas, and the LED will turn green.